thinkshout/feeding-texas/about/events/spring-conference.md

 Click [here] (http://bit.ly/1ZeGVaS) to register for the summit.

+The summit is being held at the Double Tree Suites by the Hilton Hotel in Austin, click [here] (http://doubletree.hilton.com/en/dt/groups/personalized/A/AUSFLDT-FTX-20160410/index.jhtml?WT.mc_id=POG) to reserve your room.

-If your organization would like to sponsor the summit please pay here: <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
+If your organization would like to be a sponsor for the summit please submit your payment here: <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">
 <input type="hidden" name="hosted_button_id" value="SBLXSMYAWUDFA">
 <table>